Mohamed Rouicha

 Mohamed Rouicha: The Voice of Amazigh Folk and Lute

 Mohamed Rouicha was a Moroccan singer, songwriter, and master of the lotar, a traditional Amazigh lute.
-Hailing from the Middle Atlas region, he became a cornerstone of Moroccan folk music, selling hundreds of thousands of cassettes and albums throughout his decades-long career and achieving a rare level of national fame for an artist performing in Tamazight.
+Hailing from the Middle Atlas region, his profound and resonant voice became synonymous with the folk music of his people.
+His career, spanning over four decades, established him as a pillar of Moroccan cultural heritage, with album sales reaching hundreds of thousands across North Africa and the diaspora.

 Early career